syn990/SYN-OS/readme.md

 | **spf (Superfile)** | Terminal-based file manager |
 | **Zsh** | Shell with autosuggestions, syntax highlighting, and fuzzy search built in |

-Plus a browser, media player, image editor, and whatever else made it into the package list (see [Package Collection](./docs/packages.md)).
-Every file on the installed system came from this repository, no exceptions.
+Plus a browser, media player, image editor, and whatever else made it into the package list (see [Package Collection](./SYN-OS/SYN-ISO-PROFILE/airootfs/usr/share/syn-os/docs/packages.md)).
+Every file on the installed system came from this repository.
 See [Philosophy](#philosophy).

 ![SYN-OS Desktop](./Images/labwc-SYNOS-1.png)